sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Representation Relationships
 In Use Cases that involve representation relationships, representation relationships are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC8693]].

+**Note:** Whereas [[RFC8693]] lists the End-User in the `act` or `may_act` claims and the represented service consumer in the `sub` claim, this is reversed in this profile: the End-User is listed in the `sub` claim and the represented service consumer is listed in the `represents` claim.
+Reason for this is to mitigate the risk that a Client that does not explicitly support representation Use Cases cannot recognize the difference between an End-User that authenticates on behalf of himself or on behalf of someone else via representation.

 As such, all Clients MUST process `represents` claims used, in case Representation can be applicable in the context of the Relying Party and OpenID Provider.